 Nihonmachi Street Fair

-Come join San Francisco as they celebrate their rich Asian heritage at this delightful long-standing event, now in its 44th year.
+Come join San Francisco as they celebrate the rich Asian heritage at this delightful long-standing event, now in its 45th year.

 Called the “original melting pot” of all street fairs, you’ll literally find a bit of every Asian culture at this festive event.

 Expect everything at this eclectic fair: booths with wares from talented artists and artisans, multi-cultural musical performances, food and beverage tents, local community organizations and event “Doggie World.”

 So there you have it.
-Our picks for some of the top things to do in San Francisco in the summer.
+Our picks for some of the top things to do in San Francisco in during the summer of 2018.

 A number of these attractions are available on the Go San Francisco Card, where you can save up to 45% off admission vs paying at the gate.
 Please note, the summer events taking place at some of these attractions may be separately ticketed and not included with the Go San Francisco Card.